Nepal Raptor Conservation Program

 c.
 Movement Study of Indian Spotted Eagle using GPS satellite transmitter.

-g.
-Mapping abundance of threats to raptors in the western Nepal.
+f.
+Mapping abundance of threats to raptors in western Nepal.

 g.
 Identification and mitigation of the main threats impacting threatened Bearded Vultures in their core ranges of Nepal.